brinkmanlab/IslandCompare/README.md

 cd to directory with manage.py python manage.py runserver 0:8000
 ```
-The server will now be accessible at localhost:8000
+The server will now be accessible by opening index.html in the web directory.

 To run the worker (This runs stuff like Mauve):
 ``` ruby